Go back

 Known as The Italian Ghillie, Federica blends her deep local knowledge with her Italian warmth, curiosity and passion for food, ensuring that the legacy of Maria Godly lives on, through generous hospitality, seasonal ingredients, and a deep respect for place.

-Frau Godly & Federica Bertolini
+Frau Godly & Federica Bertolini in Conversation

 The Beginning of a Family Legacy

 I was already in Zurich, doing a retail apprenticeship.
-There was no money.
-But my parents had to decide whether to buy it.
+There was no money, but my parents had to decide whether to buy it.

 Federica: Quickly?